Inauguration of Joseph Estrada: Oath taking

 As per tradition, the incoming president will fetch the outgoing president at the Malacañan Palace.
-However, incoming President Joseph Estrada and outgoing President Fidel V. Ramos arrived at the Bulacan State University on two separate Presidential choppers.
+However, incoming President Joseph Estrada and outgoing President Fidel V. Ramos arrived at the Bulacan State University in Malolos on two separate Presidential choppers.
 After which, they rode the Presidential Car going to the Bulacan Provincial Capitol.
 After which, they witnessed a parade on the history of Bulacan.
 Afterwards, Ramos and Estrada rode a kalesa leading to the Barasoain Church.
 There, Ramos was given final military honors, after which, they proceeded to the Church.
 The program started with the Philippine National Anthem and a prayer led by then-Archbishop of Cebu Cardinal Ricardo Vidal followed by a doxology.
 Vice President-elect Gloria Macapagal Arroyo was sworn in a few minutes prior to Estrada to secure the constitutional line of succession.
 Her husband Mike Arroyo held the Bible, making it the first time that an incoming Vice President would take his/her oath of office with a Bible.
-The Bible used by Arroyo was the Bible used by her father Diosdado, when he took his oath as president exactly 36 years and 6 months earlier.
-It was during Macapagal's term that the date of Independence Day was changed from July 4, which was the date of independence from the United States under the Commonwealth to June 12, honoring the 1898 proclamation of independence from the 333-year colonial rule of Spain in Kawit, Cavite.
+The Bible used by Arroyo was the one used by her father Diosdado, when he took his oath as president exactly 36 years and 6 months earlier.
 At exactly 12:00 noon PST (GMT+8), Chief Justice Narvasa administered the oath of office to Estrada.
-Among those who witness the oath-taking were Estrada's mother Mary Ejercito, his wife Loi Ejercito, who held the Bible that Estrada took oath on, his children, Jinggoy then-Mayor of San Juan, Metro Manila, Jacqueline, Jude and JV (Estrada's son to Guia Gomez), his siblings, and his long-time friend Fernando Poe, Jr. Also witnessed the oath-taking were Ramos and former president Corazon Aquino.
+Among those who witness the oath-taking were Estrada's mother Mary Ejercito, his wife Loi Ejercito, who held the Bible that Estrada took oath on, his children, Jinggoy (then-Mayor of San Juan, Metro Manila), Jacqueline, Jude and JV (Estrada's son to Guia Gomez), his siblings, and his long-time friend Fernando Poe, Jr. Also witnessed the oath-taking were Ramos and former president Corazon Aquino.
 Upon signing the presidential oath, Estrada used the pen that was used by Emilio Aguinaldo in signing different decrees while in Hong Kong.
 After which, Ramos was given departure honors and returned to the Bulacan State University while Estrada on board the Presidential car.
 Estrada proceeded to the Malacañang Palace in Manila for the ceremonial climbing on the Grand Staircase, the induction of a new cabinet, and his first cabinet meeting.